CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/talktrack/talktrack.md

 ---

-Enter text in the speech list on the left, then adjust it in the condition and emotion controller on the right as well as in the phoneme graph.
+Enter text in the Speech List on the left, then adjust it in the condition and emotion controller on the right as well as in the phoneme graph.

 By selecting "Add Track" from "Track" menu or the right-clicking on a track, up to 32 talk tracks can be added.